 - 1882 - National League players are now responsible for carrying their own bats and uniforms on road trips.
 They are also required to purchase and keep clean two complete uniforms, including the white linen ties to be worn on the field at all times.

-- 1893 - The first recorded version (Columbia Graphophone Grand, #9649) of the poem Casey at the Bat, vocalized by recording pioneer Russell Hunting, is released.
-The more well-known rendition of Earnest Thayer’s work, the one popularized by DeWolfe Hopper, will not be heard by the public until 1906.
-(1)
+- 1893 - The first recorded version of Casey at the Bat, as recited by Russell Hunting, hits the music charts.
+DeWolf Hopper’s more famous version will not be released until October 1906.

 - 1956 - The Major Leagues vote to establish the Cy Young Memorial Award for the outstanding pitcher of the year.
 At first, there will be one award for both major leagues.
 Also, the American League says it will test the automatic intentional walk during spring training.
 However, it will not be adopted in the majors until 2017.

 - 1969 - Attorney Bowie Kuhn is named commissioner, succeeding Spike Eckert.
 Kuhn receives a one-year contract paying him $100,000.
 Major league owners turned to Kuhn after failing to agree on either of two other candidates, Mike Burke of the New York Yankees and Chub Feeney of the San Francisco Giants.
 The early favorite, John McHale, took his name out of the running early, as he had accepted the job of President of the expansion Montreal Expos a short time before Eckert was ousted.

 - 1976 - Federal Judge John W. Oliver upholds a recent decision by arbitrator Peter Seitz, who had granted free agency to pitchers Andy Messersmith and Dave McNally.
 Both players had challenged baseball’s reserve clause.
 Messersmith will sign a free agent contract with the Atlanta Braves, while McNally will stay retired.